Shantanu-Bakshi/Counselling-App/README.md

-# Counselling-App
+# Incogice
-A react based online counselling app
+An anonymuous online counselling web application employing WebRTC.
+> Know more about WebRTC [here](https://webrtc.org/).

 # How to Run Locally
 1. First ensure Node.js is installed on your local machine, if not then <a href="https://nodejs.org/en/download/"> Download it from here </a>.